How to load your images faster

 1. Image quality

-Sirv applies JPEG compression to reduce the file size of images.
-This also reduces image quality, so the default setting is 85% quality, which is a happy medium between between low file size and good quality.
+Sirv applies JPEG and WebP compression to reduce the file size of images.
+This also reduces image quality, so the default setting is 80% quality, which is a happy medium between between low file size and good quality.
+Compare JPEG quality to see what level you find acceptable.

-To immediately lower your file sizes, reduce the JPEG quality below 85%, for example, to 80%.
+To immediately lower your file sizes, reduce the JPEG/WebP quality below 80%, for example, to 75%.

 1. Go to your Profiles folder and create a new profile: